 This is a very special night.
 All the museums in the city celebrate the International Museums Day opening their doors to everyone from 7 pm to 1 am.
 Not only you can see the main rooms and itinerary exhibitions for free but there are plenty of activities to keep everyone entertained.
 Music?
 Theatre?
 Circus?
 There is a place for everything on this very special night.
-We have written a post dedicated to The Night of the Museums 2018 where you will find a list of our personal recommendations.
-Don’t miss it if you are in Barcelona on May 19th!
+I wrote a post dedicated to The Night of the Museums 2018 (2019 programme will be announced shortly) where you will find a list of our personal recommendations.
+Don’t miss it if you are in Barcelona on May 18th!

 We stumbled across this group swing dancing at the National Art Museum last year so I recorded it for everyone to get a feel for the atmosphere of this special night.